Tanvir000Tonoy/Python-R/README.md

 ```
 life Restart --force
 ```
-Here we are going to spend ample amount of hours to cover this simpliest shit I hate being regular and I believe we all.
+Here we are going to spend ample amount of hours to cover this simpliest shit.
+I hate being regular and I believe we all.
 But its going to pay us a lot and that matters.